Bengal Sultanate: Economy

 A vigorous riverine shipbuilding tradition existed in Bengal.
 The shipbuilding tradition is evidenced in the sultanate's naval campaigns in the Ganges delta.
 The trade between Bengal and the Maldives, based on rice and cowry shells, was probably done on Arab-style baghlah ships.
 Chinese accounts point to Bengali ships being prominent in Southeast Asian waters.
-A vessel from Bengal, probably owned by the Sultan of Bengal, could accommodate three tribute missions- from Bengal, Brunei and Sumatra- and was evidently the only vessel capable of such a task.
+A vessel from Bengal, probably owned by the Sultan of Bengal, could accommodate three tribute missions- from Bengal, Brunei, and Sumatra- and was evidently the only vessel capable of such a task.
 Bengali ships were the largest vessels plying in those decades in Southeast Asian waters.

 All large business transactions were done in terms of silver taka.
 Smaller purchases involved shell currency.
 One silver coin was worth 10,250 cowry shells.
 Bengal relied on shiploads of cowry shell imports from the Maldives.
-Due to the fertile land, there was an abundance of agricultural commodities, including bananas, jackfruits, pomegranate, sugarcane, and honey.
+Due to the fertile land, there was an abundance of agricultural commodities, including bananas, jackfruits, pomegranates, sugarcane, and honey.
 Native crops included rice and sesame.
-Vegetables included ginger, mustard, onions, and garlic among others.
-There were four types of wines, including coconut, rice, tarry and kajang.
-Bengali streets were well provided with eating establishments, drinking houses and bathhouses.
+Vegetables included ginger, mustard, onions, and garlic, among others.
+There were four types of wines, including coconut, rice, tarry, and kajang.
+Bengali streets were well provided with eating establishments, drinking houses, and bathhouses.
 At least six varieties of fine muslin cloth existed.
 Silk fabrics were also abundant.
-Pearls, rugs and ghee were other important products.
+Pearls, rugs, and ghee were other important products.
 The finest variety of paper was made in Bengal from the bark of mulberry trees.
 The high quality of paper was compared with the lightweight white muslin cloth.

-Europeans & Ming Chinese referred to Bengal as "the richest country to trade with".
+Europeans and Ming Chinese referred to Bengal as "the richest country to trade with".
 Bengal was the eastern pole of Islamic India.
-Like the Gujarat Sultanate in the western coast of India, Bengal in the east was open to the sea and accumulated profits from trade.
+Like the Gujarat Sultanate on the western coast of India, Bengal in the east was open to the sea and accumulated profits from trade.
 Merchants from around the world traded in the Bay of Bengal.
 Cotton textile exports were a unique aspect of the Bengali economy.
 Marco Polo noted Bengal's prominence in the textile trade.
 In 1569, Venetian explorer Caesar Frederick wrote about how merchants from Pegu in Burma traded in silver and gold with Bengalis.
-Overland trade routes such as the Grand Trunk Road connected Bengal to northern India, Central Asia and the Middle East.
+Overland trade routes such as the Grand Trunk Road connected Bengal to northern India, Central Asia, and the Middle East.